SmartlyDressedGames/Unturned-Docs/LevelConfig.md

 __Has_Atmosphere__ _bool_: If false, disable stars in skybox.

 __Should_Verify_Objects_Hash__ _bool_: Should server verify client level files match?
-Not recommended for maps with tons of required downloads because loading mismatch will break hash.
-Maps with one or two dependencies should be fine.
+Disabled by default, but should be enabled on most maps.
+Not recommended for maps with dozens of required downloads because loading mismatch will break hash.

 __Can_Use_Bundles__ _bool_: Should assets in the map's Bundles directory be usable from the level editor?
 Was disabled for older curated maps to prevent breaking after transitioning to the workshop.